About Acorn funding

 Acorn will provide funding for any charitable purpose (meaning every purpose which in accordance with the law of New Zealand is charitable) within our stated priority areas.
 The Acorn Foundation will consider applications for project costs and for general operating costs, including salaries/wages, rent and vehicle operating costs.

-If you are unsure whether your organisation qualifies for Acorn Foundation funding, please contact Margot McCool or Jo Wilson on 07 579 9839.
+If you are unsure whether your organisation qualifies for Acorn Foundation funding, please contact Jo Wilson on 021 195 9354.

 Acorn doesn’t fund the following categories:

-• Individuals (other than specific scholarships – see our scholarships page)
+• Individuals (other than via donor-directed scholarships and awards – see our website for the list of scholarships available)

-• The purchase of capital assets where the total project cost exceeds $3,000
+• The purchase of capital assets where the total item cost exceeds $5,000 [i.e., Acorn will not provide $5,000 to contribute towards a capital asset exceeding this value.]

 • Core education